Amir-Nassimi/Spectra-Vision-Studio/README.md

 ## Technology Stack

-Super Spectra Vision is powered by a carefully curated selection of technologies, each contributing its unique strengths to our advanced image processing and analysis capabilities:
+Spectra Vision Studio is powered by a carefully curated selection of technologies, each contributing its unique strengths to our advanced image processing and analysis capabilities:

 - **numpy (1.26.3)**: As the fundamental package for scientific computing in Python, NumPy offers powerful numerical